ogie15/ATTUNE-START-AZURE-VM/Start Azure VM.md

 # This step starts the Azure Virtual Machine(s)

-The script first gets the execution policy of the current PowerShell session.
+The Blueprint first gets the Execution Policy of the current PowerShell session.

-Then checks if the execution policy is set to Unrestricted.
+Then checks if the Execution Policy is set to Unrestricted.

-If it's not, it then sets the execution policy to Unrestricted for the current session.
+If it's not, it then sets the Execution Policy to Unrestricted for the current session.

 Next, the AzPowerShell module is imported to the current session.